symfony/symfony-docs/book/http_fundamentals.rst

     prepare and store context-specific information about the request.

-Symfony also provides a ``Response`` class: a simple PHP representation of an HTTP response message.
+Symfony2 also provides a ``Response`` class: a simple PHP representation of an HTTP response message.
 This allows your application to use an object-oriented interface to construct the response that needs to be returned to the client::